Azure/azure-spring-suitability-rules/README.md

 ## Purpose
 This repo is Cloud Suitability Analyzer rules for Azure Spring Apps.

 Cloud Suitability Analyzer or CSA for short is a VMWare project to automatically scan for potential cloud remediation issues and cloud accommodation issues embedded in legacy applications.
-CSA is entirely data driven using rules comprised of patterns that are first written in `yaml` and then loaded in the CSA command-line executable.
+CSA is dependent on rules comprised of patterns and loaded in `csa` command-line executable.

 To scan your applications to migrate to Azure Spring Apps, download latest release, find proper script, and go for it!

 ## Run